LightJason/Java-AgentSpeak/readme.md

 ### <a name="goal">Goals</a>

 * Semantically a goal marks a certain state of the world an agent _wishes to bring about_ [AgentSpeak, p.40]
-* New/Removed goals, i.e. _achievement goals_ trigger an _achievement goal addition/deletion_ which leads to the execution of a corresponding [plan](#plan)
+* New/Removed goals, i.e. _achievement goals_ trigger an _achievement goal addition_ which leads to the execution of a corresponding [plan](#plan)
 * On agent start, there can exists one _initial goal_ only (like the ```main``` function in Java, C/C++)
-* Each agent can track _more than one goal_ otherwise the agent is idles (the suspending state is not used)
+* Each agent can track _more than one goal_ otherwise the agent idles (the suspending state is not used)
 * Goals are triggered by external events which will match by the goal name
 * Goals will be resolved into [plans](#plan) with equal name (and allowed context), the [plan](#plan) is the intantiiation of the goal
 * Goals are run in parallel independed from other goals